thatslifescience/github_dev/_posts/2017-05-15-Tricks-but-no-Treats-AGUIRRE.md

 ---
-title: "Tricks but no Treats: An Orchid’s Guide to Making a Fool of Your Pollinator"
+title: "Tricks but no Treats - An Orchid’s Guide to Making a Fool of Your Pollinator"
 layout: page
 author: laguirre
 permalink: /2017-05-15-Tricks-but-no-Treats-AGUIRRE/